eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 **Pros:**

 - Minimizes friction for editing text.
-- Drag-and-drop image upload lowers the friction of adding files to the wiki.
 - Complex markup (e.g. tables) can be implemented without breaking out an XML parser.